Joako360/osm2city/doc/manual/parameters.rst

 * pylons.py

   * storage tanks: if the centroid is inside the boundary, then the whole storage tank is processed — otherwise not
-  * wind turbines: no checking because the source data for OSM should already be extracted correctly
+  * wind turbines and chimneys: no checking because the source data for OSM should already be extracted correctly
   * aerial ways: if the first node is inside the boundary, then the whole aerial way is processed — otherwise not (assuming that aerial ways are short)
   * power lines and railway overhead lines: as for roads.
 If the last node was split, then no shared model is placed assuming it is continued in another tile (i.e. optimized for batch processing across tiles)